vedad/CMB-spectrum/README.md

 Description of the different milestones will be updated continuously.

 To see the newest version of the code at any time, check the `dev-mac` branch:
-* `pycode` contains Python code for plotting, but also code that computes Milestone I.
+* `pycode` contains Python code for the milestones, including plotting.
-* `src` contains Fortran 90 code that will be used throughout the rest of the milestones.
+* ~~`src` contains Fortran 90 code that will be used throughout the rest of the milestones.~~ Continued with Python.
+Have not had to use Fortran (yet...)